dmarshNAIT/dmarshNAIT.github.io/COMP1017_css.markdown

 ## Types of Selectors
 + **Element selectors**.
 That's when we target `<p>` or `<body>` or any of the other HTML elements we've learned.

 + A **multiple element selector** is when we target multiple elements with the same declaration(s).
-For example, this will make both my 1st and 2nd level headings blue, by listing allt the elements I want to select, separated by commas:
+For example, this will make both my 1st and 2nd level headings blue, by listing all the elements I want to select, separated by commas:
     ```css
     h1, h2 {
         color: blue;